RWS/studio-api-docs/apiconcepts/integration/using_trados_studio_filescontroller.md

     }
 }
 ```

-***
+### Step 2: Integrate the viewpart into the files view

-Finally integrate the new viewpart to the files view.
+Register the viewpart with the files view:

 # [C#](#tab/tabid-2)
 ```cs